Life upended for Americans as U.S. scrambles to contain coronavirus threat

 “Americans coming home will be funneled through 13 different airports, they’ll be screened, and then we’re going to ask every single American and legal resident returning to the United States to self-quarantine for 14 days,” Pence said.

-Trump on Thursday defended his decision, which goes into effect at midnight on Friday and lasts for 30 days.
+Trump defended his decision, which goes into effect at midnight on Friday and lasts for 30 days.
 He said the ban could be lengthened or shortened.

-The travel restrictions will heap pressure on airlines already reeling from the pandemic, hitting European carriers the hardest, analysts said.
+The restrictions will heap pressure on airlines already reeling from the pandemic, hitting European carriers the hardest, analysts said.

 American Airlines Inc (AAL.O) and Delta Air Lines Inc (DAL.N) said they were capping fares for U.S.-bound flights from Europe amid reports of exorbitant pricing as U.S. citizens flocked to European airports trying to return home.

-Global stock markets sank again on Thursday.
-The S&P 500 and the Dow Jones Industrial Average .DJI fell about 10%.
-Airline and some cruise line stocks were particularly hard hit.

-Reporting by Jonathan Allen and Steve Holland; Additional reporting by Susan Heavey, Lisa Lambert, Patricia Zengerle, David Morgan and Richard Cowan in Washington and Maria Caspani, Michael Erman and Dan Burns in New York, Steve Gorman in Culver City, California; Writing by Ginger Gibson and Paul Simao; Editing by Sonya Hepinstall, Cynthia Osterman and Leslie Adler
+Reporting by Jonathan Allen and Steve Holland; Additional reporting by Susan Heavey, Lisa Lambert, Patricia Zengerle, David Morgan and Richard Cowan in Washington and Maria Caspani, Michael Erman and Dan Burns in New York, Steve Gorman in Culver City, California; Writing by Ginger Gibson and Paul Simao; Editing by Sonya Hepinstall, Cynthia Osterman, Leslie Adler and Daniel Wallis